BY Stephen Cavey | 23 June 2020

 GDPR also allows individuals to express more rights to their data than PDPA, including the right to access, correct, block, and even erase their data.
 PDPA, on the other hand, is fairly limited in regards to the right to correct data.
 GDPR also requires that personal data be accurate and up to date.
 The same obligation is not present in PDPA.

 Failure to comply with PDPA can lead to fines up to $1 million.
 Irrespective of where your business is based, you must have a plan in place to maintain compliance if you do business within the Republic.
 As with all good data management, we would recommend assigning a single source to ensure compliance such as a Data Protection Officer (DPO) who can continuously monitor and measure personal data risks across servers, laptops, CRM systems, cloud storage, and more.

 The first step to becoming PDPA compliant is knowing where your Singapore personal data resides.
-With Ground Labs’ Enterprise Recon software, you can identify NRIC data across your organization’s entire digital ecosystem with accurate data results in just a short amount of time.
+With a data discovery tool like Ground Labs’ Enterprise Recon software, you can identify NRIC data across your organization’s entire digital ecosystem with accurate data results in just a short amount of time.
 With peace of mind that you know where all your data resides, you can ensure PDPA compliance, avoid hefty fines, and maintain customer trust.